App Comparison

 Is there a free meal planning app with grocery list?

 Yes.
 Most meal planning apps offer free tiers with basic grocery list features.
-SummitPlate's free plan lets you generate meal plans and build grocery lists at no cost.
+SummitPlate's preview receipt lets you generate meal plans and build grocery lists at no cost.
 Paprika and Mealime also have free tiers or one-time purchase options.
 Paid tiers unlock advanced features like AI optimization, budget mode, and ingredient overlap detection.

 What is the best meal planning app?